 Saving money in Cuba is easy to do when you're traveling like a local.
 There are many people who will tell you that traveling to Cuba cheaply is impossible.
 And that might be true if you’re heading to an all-inclusive resort on the beach and drinking your vacation away (which Americans can't do anyway).

 But if you’re going to soak up the local culture, see the sights, and meet the people (which you should be), it’s ridiculously easy to travel to Cuba cheap.
-All of our favorite places to go and things to do are perfect for the budget conscious traveler.
+All of our favorite places to go and things to do are perfect for the budget-conscious traveler.
 Here are the best ways to save (or spend) money in Cuba.
-Once you've read these awesome tips, feel free to message us with any questions you still have about traveling to Cuba on a budget.
+Once you've read these awesome tips, feel free to contact us with any questions you still have about traveling to Cuba on a budget.

-Casas particulares run approximately $20-40 USD per night, sometimes less in smaller towns.
+Casas run approximately $20-40 USD per night, sometimes less in smaller towns.
 You’ll get a lot for your money in Cuba, probably a private room in a local’s home.
 Hosts are generally very welcoming and eager to make you feel at home.
 You’re paying for more than just a place to crash, you’re paying for a cultural experience.
-Take the time to get to know your hosts, have a coffee or meal with them and let them make recommendations for your trip.
+Take the time to get to know your hosts, have a coffee or meal with them, and let them make recommendations for your trip.
 Soon you’ll see that your accommodations are a safe, comfortable room, a local friend, and maybe even a travel agent all rolled into one.
 It’s a steal!
 And a must-do if you want to travel to Cuba the cheap way.
+You can book on Airbnb or booking.com.

 The cheapest way to eat in Cuba is to stop at street stalls where you can get a meal for 50 cents to $2 USD.
 Think ham sandwiches, pizzas, and empanadas.
 If you follow your nose, you might find some more exciting dishes like guava milkshakes, fresh yogurt, tamales, yucca fries, churros, or coconut pie - all of which cost little money in Cuba.